benitomartin/mlops-chicago-rides/README.md

     <img src="/images/prediction.png"/>
     </p>

-Afterward, the models underwent model registry, and deployment using MLflow, Prefect, and FasApi.
+Afterwards, the models underwent model registry, and deployment using MLflow, Prefect, and FasApi.
 The Dockerimage was pushed to Google Container Registry and deployed in Google Cloud Run.

 In order to train a model, the file `main.py` in the src/interface folder must be run.
 This will log the models in MLflow and allow registration and model transition from "None" to "Staging" and "Production" stages.
 These options can be set up in the file `registry.py` in the src/ml_logic folder.
 Additionally, the environmental variable MODEL_TARGET must be set either to "local" or "gcs", so that the model is saved wither locally or in a GCS Bucket.